 outreaches, but try to take heart (for now) that their frantic attempts

-of unworthiness, and leave it at that!
+to a degree, and leave it at that!

 come here, go away stuff doesn't end, just because you're not together.